 The Chordoma Foundation

-There is an excellent booklet titled "Expert Recommendations for the Diagnosis and Treatment of Chordoma" downloadable in English, Chinese (Mandarin), Italian, Spanish, and Dutch from this link.
+There is an excellent booklet titled "Expert Recommendations for the Diagnosis and Treatment of Chordoma" downloadable in English, Chinese (Mandarin), Italian, Spanish, Japaneses, and Dutch from this link.
 It's an outstanding resource for anyone who is newly diagnosed!
-This booklet is a step-2 read for patients and family members.
+This booklet is a must-read for patients and family members.
+Additional links to current information about chordoma are noted with bullets below.
+More information about our private support group here.